Lidwina: Veneration

 After 1968, veneration of Lidwina was moved to the "Singelkerk", hence known as the Church of St. Lidwina and Our Lady of the Rosary.
 The church contains four paintings depicting scenes from the life of St. Lidwina.
 The paintings date from the early twentieth century and were made by the painter Jan Dunselman (1863–1931).
 The panels come from the Frankeland church that was demolished in 1968.
 The church was elevated to become a minor basilica on 18 June 1990 by Pope John Paul II.
 The church is now popularly known as the Basilica of Lidwina.

 After the closure of the Church of Lidwina in 1969, the statue of the saint and her relics were removed to the chapel dedicated to her in the rest-home West-Frankeland on the Sint Liduinastraat in town.
 Only after the demolition of the chapel in 1987 were all devotional objects removed to the Singelkerk, i.e. the Basilica of Lidwina.
 She is the patron saint of ice skaters and the chronically ill, as well as of the town of Schiedam.
 Her feast day is 14 April.
 Schiedam celebrates Saint Liduina on the Sunday before Ascension Day.

 Lidwina's name is attached to numerous institutions in Schiedam.
 Since 2002, the Foundation Intorno Ensemble produces a bi-annual musical theatrical performance about the town saint in one of the Schiedam churches.
 Outside Schiedam, there is a modern (1960s) church in the Dutch town of Best carrying her name (Lidwina Parochie Best).

-Lidwina is the patron saint of ice skaters, of the chronically ill, and of the town of Schiedam.